Ravenstine/goertzeljs/README.md

 Features currently lacking:

-* Sliding Goertzel
+* Sliding Goertzel(not sure how necessary this is considering how well the current version works)
-* Signal-to-noise test
+* Twist/reverse-twist detection.

-Since Goertzel.js doesn't do much to get rid of noise, it will sometimes "mistake" a sound pattern for a DTMF sound.
+Since Goertzel.js doesn't do much to get rid of noise, it may occasionally "mistake" a sound pattern for a DTMF tone.
 It may also have a difficult time detecting DTMF tones if there is too much noise.

 At this time, frequencies need to occur for at least 0.3 seconds long to be detected consistently.